Let’s talk about CSS and React!

 </div>

-Getting Rid of CSS Classes Alltogether
+Getting Rid of CSS Classes Altogether

-If we want good code then we don’t want to add more CSS classes to our code and we definitely do not want to mess up our code with Tailwind insanity.
-What we actually might want to do is the opposite of adding more classes - let’s get rid of them alltogether.
+If we want good code then we may not want to add more CSS classes to our code and we definitely do not want to mess up our code with Tailwind insanity.
+What we actually might want to do is the opposite of adding more classes - let’s get rid of them altogether!
 Yes, a class-free world is possible!
 Namely, if you start embedding your styles into your React code, a whole new world of opportunities opens up to you.
-You can actually use the TypeScript (or JavaScript) programming language’s native features to organize your CSS properties - which is way more powerful than any CSS pre-processor (such as Sass etc.) ever.
+You can actually use the TypeScript (or JavaScript) programming language’s native features to organize your CSS properties - which is way more powerful than any CSS pre-processor (such as Sass etc.) ever was.
 Writing React components becomes more intuiitive because you use the same code logic that you use for components also to manage your CSS properties.